chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 #### OOP

-- OPP (object oriented programming) is a programming **paradigm** in which we think about a problem in terms of objects,  by using objects to organize a program.
+- Definition: OOP (object oriented programming) is a programming **paradigm** in which we think about problems in terms of objects,  by using objects to organize a program.

 - The idea is to model a program based on how objects in the real world interact.
 A real world object has **state** and **behavior**.
 State is properties related to the object, and Behavior is what that object can do in a verb sense.
+  - State/ data/ properties
+  - Behavior/ operations / methods

 - The way we think about a program changes from a *series of steps* to a *collection of objects* that interact with each other.
 - Choosing an approach for an OO problem always comes down to making tradeoffs.